arashkiani/movie-list/README.md

 couple of points that I assumed are out of the scope of the project

 * show a message if no movies are available
-* loop though the pages / build lazy loading to fetch other pages
+* loop through the pages / build lazy loading to fetch other pages